Charles de Gaulle: Retirement

 De Gaulle retired once again to his nine-acre country estate, La Boisserie ("The Woodland Glade"), in Colombey-les-Deux-Églises, 120 miles southeast of Paris.
 There the General, who often described old age as a "shipwreck", continued his memoirs, dictated to his secretary from notes.
 To visitors, de Gaulle said, "I will finish three books, if God grants me life."
-The Renewal, the first of three planned volumes to be called Memoirs of Hope, was quickly finished and immediately became the fastest seller in French publishing history.
+The Renewal, the first of three planned volumes to be called Memoirs of Hope, was finished and became the fastest seller in French publishing history.

 Death

-On the evening of 9 November 1970, De Gaulle, who had generally enjoyed good health in his lifetime, died suddenly from an aneurysm while watching the news on television.
+On the evening of 9 November 1970, De Gaulle, who had generally enjoyed good health in his lifetime, died suddenly from an abdominal aortic aneurysm while watching the news on television.
 His wife asked that she be allowed to inform her family before the news was released.
 De Gaulle's former prime minister and presidential successor Georges Pompidou, who was informed early the next day, announced the general's death on television, simply saying "General de Gaulle is dead.
 France is a widow."